Menu

 The COP30 Presidency has placed implementation at the center of its vision, emphasizing collective action and the vital role of non-state actors in achieving the Paris Agreement goals.
 Rooted in Brazil’s tradition of solidarity, the Presidency’s call for a “mutirão” invites companies, financial institutions, philanthropies, and broader society to take practical steps to address climate change.
 Within this context, the Climate Implementation Summit, organized by the Institute for Climate and Society (iCS), will serve as a strategic platform to highlight real-world solutions and investments that embody this spirit of collaboration.
 In alignment with the COP30 Action Agenda and the Baku-to-Belém Roadmap, the Summit will bring together leaders from across sectors to showcase transformative initiatives already driving climate progress and to build momentum for implementation ahead of COP30 in Belém.

-Barbara Buchner, Global Managing Director at CPI, will moderate Panel 1: Lessons in Capital Mobilization.
+Barbara Buchner, Global Managing Director at CPI, will moderate the CPI hosted panel, Lessons in Capital Mobilization.
 The discussion will explore climate finance flows in Brazil and highlight the range of investable financial instruments developed to advance climate goals.
 Panelists will discuss the role of public-private collaboration and capital markets in designing and scaling climate finance solutions, as well as key lessons learned from their implementation.

 Apply to attend here